jupyter-book/jupyter-book/docs/advanced/advanced.md

 If you have a Google Account, you can use Google Analytics to collect some information on the traffic to your Jupyter Book.
-With this tool, you can find out how many people are using your book, where they come from and how they access it, wether they are using the Desktop or the mobile version etc.
+With this tool, you can find out how many people are using your book, where they come from and how they access it, whether they are using the Desktop or the mobile version etc.

 To add Google Analytics to your Jupyter Book, navigate to [Google Analytics](https://analytics.google.com/analytics/web/), create a new